Lexington Avenue/59th Street station: IRT Lexington Avenue Line platforms

 The station used to have all green tile which has been covered up except for one "59th Street" sign near the south end of the northbound platform.
 There are whimsical stylized mosaics of coffee cups and slippers in varied colors at random spacing near the stairways to the Broadway and IRT local trains.
-This station was renovated in conjunction with the construction of the Bloomberg Tower at 59th Street and Lexington Avenue.
-Although a new entrance was constructed within the building, it has remained closed due to fears of icicle formation on a railing that is part of the building's design, directly above the street entrance.
-A legal battle between the city and the building's management over who is responsible for modifying the design caused the entrance to be temporarily closed between 2003 and 2006.

-There is a direct exit to Bloomingdale's from the uptown local platform's fare control (this exit was used in the 2008 film Cloverfield).
+There is a direct exit to Bloomingdale's from the uptown local platform's fare control.
 The underpass near the south end of the station was originally the northbound platform for the extension of the BMT Broadway Line to Queens.
 That line had been planned as two separate, one-track tunnels, one each under 59th and 60th Streets.
 Later on, it was decided to alter this layout in favor of a single two-track tunnel under 60th Street.
 The semi-completed platform under 59th Street was then converted to an underpass between the north and southbound platforms of the Lexington Avenue Line local tracks.

 On the upper level, north of the station, there is a storage/lay up track between the two tracks.
 It ends at a bumper block at its north end.
 It merges with the two local tracks on its southern end.